showcase-msga/showcase/README.md

 ### Retention

-- Screenshots older than **7 days** per NUC are deleted automatically on each new upload
+- Screenshots older than **7 days** per NUC deleted automatically on each new upload
 - Handled by Google Apps Script, not the NUC
 - Approximately **9 screenshots per NUC per day**